cirocosta/go-monero/README.md

 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=blue)](https://pkg.go.dev/github.com/cirocosta/go-monero)

-A Go library (and CLI) for interacting with Monero's daemon via RPC or the P2P network, free of CGO, either on clearnet or not.
+A multi-platform [Go] library (and command line interface) for interacting with [Monero] servers either on clearnet or not (see [Tor support]), supporting for daemon and wallet RPC, p2p commands and ZeroMQ.

-Support for `monero-wallet-rpc` coming soon.

 ## Quick start